ui-router/ui-router.github.io/_react_tutorial/hellosolarsystem.md

 The `person` state takes a `personId` parameter, and uses it to fetch that specific person's details.

 The parameter value is included as a part of the URL.
-This enables the same person details to be shown when the plunker is reloaded.
+This enables the same person details to be shown when the browser is reloaded.

 The `person` state definition: